|3-16.100||Systems Acquisition Policy Statement|

 3-16.130 - Continuous Case Management Data Quality Improvement Plan

-The Director, Executive Office for U.S. Attorneys, with the concurrence of the Attorney General's Advisory Committee, issued a Continuous Case Management Data Quality Improvement Plan on May 1, 1996.
-This program is a major, ongoing initiative, that not only will enhance the success of the LIONS implementation effort, but also will result in more reliable data which is used for a wide variety of internal management awareness and accountability, as well as provide additional training for all personnel involved in the process (docket personnel, system managers, line attorneys and their secretaries, and supervisory attorney personnel), in order to meet current information gathering needs and to be prepared for LIONS.
-Beginning in FY 1997, each district was to establish a Quality Improvement Plan.
-Beginning in June 1996, each United States Attorney must personally certify the accuracy of their data as of April 1 and October 1 of each year.
-All United States Attorneys' offices (USAOs) are required to certify its case management data biannually on April 1 and October 1.
-The completeness and accuracy of the case management systems are dependent on the commitment of the management of each United States Attorney's Office (USAO).
+The Director, Executive Office for U.S. Attorneys, with the concurrence of the Attorney General’s Advisory Committee, issued a Continuous Case Management Data Quality Improvement Plan on May 1, 1996.
+This program is a major, ongoing initiative to achieve more timely and reliable data which is used for a wide variety of internal management awareness and accountability.
+Each United States Attorneys’ offices (USAOs) are required to certify its case management data biannually on April 1 and October 1.
+The completeness and accuracy of the case management systems are dependent on the commitment of the management of each United States Attorney’s Office (USAO).